I have written this article to help you understand how functions can make your life easier when writing a program in Python.

 print("Hello " + name)

-The function executes a single print statement that concatenates the word “Hello” with the value of the parameter passed to the function.
+The function executes a single print statement to print the word “Hello” concatenated to the value of the parameter passed to the function.

-You call a Python function using the name of the function followed by parentheses.
-Within parentheses, you provide any values to be passed to the function (these are called function arguments).
+To call a function in Python specify the name of the function followed by parentheses.
+Within parentheses, provide any values to be passed to the function based on the parameters in the function header.
+The values passed to parameters when you call a function are called arguments.

 say_hello("Codefather")